William Caldwell (ranger): War of 1812

 Although Caldwell had held the rank of Lieutenant Colonel in the Essex militia before the War of 1812, he initially served as Assistant Quartermaster General for the Western District.
 After the surrender of Detroit in August 1812, he was appointed a member of a court of inquiry investigating desertions and defections that had occurred prior to the arrival of Major General Isaac Brock.

 At the urging of Indigenous leaders, the military commander of the Western District, Colonel Henry Procter, proposed the creation of a unit similar to Butler's Rangers.
 Caldwell went to Montreal to lobby Governor General George Prevost on the idea.
 Provost authorized a unit of 60 men to be raised in the Western District.
 Most sources state that Caldwell led the Western Rangers, however, there is evidence that it was his son, Captain William Caldwell, who commanded the unit.
 Two other sons, Thomas and Francis, served as Lieutenants.
 Caldwell's Rangers, as they came to be known, participated in a number of minor engagements in the summer of 1813 before retreating with British forces when Procter abandoned Detroit and Amherstburg in October 1813.
 Caldwell and his sons were with Procter when he was defeated by William Henry Harrison at the Battle of the Thames in October 1813 but escaped capture.

-Caldwell's house, barn, stables and orchards were destroyed by American troops after Procter had withdrawn from Amhertsberg.
+Caldwell's house, barn, stables and orchards were destroyed by American troops after Procter had withdrawn from Amherstberg.
 Following the war, Caldwell claimed £2803 in damages but was awarded less than half that amount.

 In May 1814, Caldwell succeeded Elliot as Deputy Superintendent of Indians in the Western District.
 Conflict with the British commander at Amherstburg, however, resulted in Caldwell's dismissal from the Indian Department in October 1815.